Group-303/MazeApp/README.md

 Client Project Description
 - Software tool used by designers to increase productivity at creating mazs, automating repetitive and less creative parts of process
 - Allow designers to demonstrate their craft
-- MainGUI software that helps designers create custom mazes
+- GUI software that helps designers create custom mazes

 - Maze creation
     - Drawing